Tips and Resources

 - Bottled Water Disaster — a presentation on the impacts of using bottled water

-Visit the City’s xeriscape demonstration garden at the Milligan House next to City Hall at 211 W. Aspen Avenue.
-This garden demonstrates water conservation through proper irrigation methods, low-water-use plants, and xeric landscape design.
+Visit the City’s xeriscape (or low water, drought-tolerant plant) demonstration garden at the Milligan House next to City Hall at 211 W. Aspen Avenue.
+This garden demonstrates water conservation through proper irrigation methods, native low-water-use plants, and green infrastructure landscape design.
 It was funded by the U.S. Bureau of Reclamation (Water Conservation Field Services Program, Phoenix Area Office) and the City of Flagstaff.
 Design work was by Schaafsma Design.